 This program brings a problem-solving focus to the study of computer science and applications of computer science.
 Most upper-level classes are small enough to allow close interaction between students and faculty members.
 Interested students may also find opportunities for independent studies on topics of interest or to work with faculty members on student research projects.

 All programs are to be planned in careful consultation with a departmental advisor and must have the approval of the advisor.
 Requirements for a major in computer science are:

 The following core courses are required:

-Students who choose a minor in computer science must have a departmental minor adviser and complete a minimum of 21 hours of computer science and related courses, including (1) CS 65, 66, 130, 135; (2) an additional upper-division computer science courses, or IS courses numbered 145 or higher (excluding CS 140 — the tutoring course, and the Capstone course) and (3) Mathematics 54 (Discrete Mathematics).
+Students who choose a minor in computer science must have a departmental minor advisor and complete a minimum of 21 hours of computer science and related courses, including (1) CS 65, 66, 130, 135; (2) two additional upper-division computer science courses, or IS courses numbered 145 or higher (excluding CS 140 — the tutoring course, and the Capstone course) and (3) Mathematics 54 (Discrete Mathematics).
 Completion of Mathematics 80, (Linear Algebra) is strongly recommended and is a prerequisite for CS 147, CS 150, and CS 165.

 [ back ]